Ron Hines DVM PhD

 Canine or Feline Trypsin-like Immunoreactivity In Your Pet’s Blood

-Just like the fPL and the cPL tests offered by Idexx laboratories, the TLI test is designed to detect abnormal leakage of digestive enzymes from your dog or cat’s pancreas into the pet’s blood stream – or the lack of the enzymes trypsin and its predecessor (trypsinogen) when the pancreas fails.
+Just like the fPL and the cPL patented tests offered by Idexx laboratories, the TLI tests offered by Antech laboratories are designed to detect abnormal leakage of digestive enzymes from your dog or cat’s pancreas into its blood stream during pancreatic inflammation (acute pancreatitis in dogs or in cats) – or the lack of the enzymes trypsin and its predecessor (trypsinogen) when the pancreas has failed in chronic pancreatitis.

-In dogs and cats, elevated results of any of the three of these tests are commonly associated with acute pancreatic problems (=acute pancreatitis) and lowered than normal digestive enzyme levels to pets with chronic pancreatic problems (EPI).
-Your dog or cat requires those enzymes to properly digest proteins fats and carbohydrates.
-When there is an insufficient amount of these pancreatic enzymes you pet cannot absorb nutrients adequately.
-That can cause weight loss, scruffy hair coat, flatulence, a tendency to stool eating (coprophagia), diarrhea or abnormal stool consistency – even if your pet’s appetite remains normal or even increases.
+In dogs and cats, elevated results in any of these three tests are commonly associated with acute (sudden) pancreatic gland problems (acute pancreatitis).
+Lowered than normal digestive enzyme levels to pets with longer term pancreatic problems can result in exocrine pancreatic insufficiency aka EPI. (read about that in dog here or in cat here) Your dog or cat requires those pancreas-produced enzymes to properly digest and absorb the proteins, fats and carbohydrates in its diet.
+The lack of those enzymes can result in weight loss, diarrhea, abnormal stool consistency, scruffy hair coat, scooting, anal sac impaction, a lack of energy, flatulence, and a tendency to eat their or other pet’s stool (coprophagia) – even if your dog or cat’s appetite remains normal or even increases.

-Reasons Your Dog And Cat’s TLI Levels Could Be Low:
+Reasons Your Dog Or Cat’s TLI Levels Could Be Low:

-Cats with inflammatory bowel disease (IBD) can have this problem as part of their syndrome.
-Read about IBD in cats here.
-Dogs with IBD, are less likely to have their TLI levels affected.
+Cats with inflammatory bowel disease (IBD) can have this problem as part of this complex health issue.
+Dogs with IBD are less likely to have their TLI levels affected.
 You can read about IBD in dogs here.

 Occasionally, TLI levels will be abnormally low (or high) in cats ill due to non-pancreatic issues.
-I cannot tell you why other than that many disease that caused generalized inflammation affect the entire body.
+I cannot tell you why, other than that many diseases that caused generalized inflammation affect the entire body.